 Options here include:

 - Airbnb and VRBO.
 Generate income renting out your home, apartment or even a single room inside your home.
+Learn more in our guide to starting an Airbnb business.

 - Neighbor.
 Allows you to rent out spaces in your home for storage, such as a garage or basement space.
+Learn more in our Neighbor review.

 Renting out an existing asset through Airbnb or VRBO is the ideal way to start for someone who wants to get into vacation rental property investing.